Record Accrued Expenses in QuickBooks

 Difference Between Accrued Expenses and Accounts Payable

-• Accrued expenses are expenses that a corporation believes it must pay, since it has not yet been paid for them, it cannot do so.
+• Accrued expenses are expenses that a corporation believes it must pay, but since it has not yet been paid for them, it cannot do so.
 In this case, the business accounts for these expenses so that the management has a clear idea of what its overall liabilities actually are.
 It allows the organization to make better choices on how its money should be spent.

 • On the balance sheet of a corporation, all accrued expenses and accounts payable are accounted for under “Current Liabilities”.